disarm-dev/douma-api/API.md

 ## Notes

-# Get GEOJSON data for a single jeojson file
+# Get geodata data for a single jeojson file

-**URL** : `/api/geojson/:instance/:spatial_hierarchy`
+**URL** : `/api/geodata/:instance/:spatial_hierarchy`

 **Status** : TODO

-To get GEOJSON from a single GEOJSON file, by id
+To get geodata from a single geodata file, by id

 **Method** : `GET`